 How to tell if your pet's weight is in the healthy range

-So how can you quickly and readily determine where your pets’ weight is at?
+So how can you quickly and readily determine where your pets’ weight (or their body condition score) is at?

 The ideal pet shape would ensure that there is minimal fat covering the ribs and that the ribs can be easily felt, but not obviously seen.
 When viewed from above your dog’s waist should be clearly discernible from their rib cage.
 Dogs should also have a visible abdominal ‘tuck’ when they are viewed from the side.